Create a change management strategy for Microsoft Teams

 Use your public team or Yammer community to gather usage insights.
 Share them using a #TeamsStories tag for easy retrieval.
 Share a #TeamsStory per month on your intranet to highlight employees who are embracing the change to increase productivity and collaboration in your environment.

 Driving change in an organization is an ongoing activity, not an event.
 Your kick-off meeting is only the beginning of empowering people to collaborate more effectively.
-It's important to plan moments in this journey that highlight your successes, introduce new features, and connect with your overall Office 365 service strategy - which your IT department will craft.
+It's important to plan moments in this journey that highlight your successes, introduce new features, and connect with your overall Microsoft 365 or Office 365 service strategy - which your IT department will craft.
 Ensuring that your users are engaged rather than overwhelmed will reduce their change fatigue and support them in letting go of old habits - such as emailing attachments - to embrace something new, such as storing documents in the cloud.